DOAJ/doaj/cms/pages/about/index.md

 ## Constitution

-DOAJ is an independent non-profit organisation managed by [Infrastructure Services for Open Access C.I.C.](http://is4oa.org/) (IS4OA), a  [community interest company](https://en.wikipedia.org/wiki/Community_interest_company) based in the United Kingdom.
-DOAJ relies entirely on the voluntary donations of its supporters and sponsors.
-Neither DOAJ or IS4OA receives grants or funding from any other source.
+DOAJ is an independent, non-profit organisation managed by [Infrastructure Services for Open Access C.I.C.](https://is4oa.org/) (IS4OA), a  [community interest company](https://en.wikipedia.org/wiki/Community_interest_company) based in the United Kingdom and Denmark.
+DOAJ relies entirely on the voluntary donations of its supporters.
+Neither DOAJ or IS4OA receive grants or funding from any other source.

 DOAJ has an [Advisory Board and Council](/about/advisory-board-council), the members of which carry out their duties voluntarily.